 BMW Vehicle Identification Number (VIN) is a unique code used by BMW to identify each car sold.

 Open the driver's door and locate the sticker on the frame.
-Here you will find the VIN number of your BMW.
+Here you will find the VIN of your BMW.
 This sticker also shows the month and year the BMW was manufactured, model, and even paint code.

-BMW is known to stamp the VIN number by the strut tower on the driver or passenger side.
+BMW is known to stamp the VIN by the strut tower on the driver or passenger side.

 Title or Registration

-A BMW VIN number will tell you the year, make, model, trim, options, transmission, engine, and even the color of your BMW.
+A BMW VIN will tell you the year, make, model, trim, options, transmission, engine, and even the color of your BMW.
 You can learn more about how to decode BMW here.
-You will also find your BMW VIN number on your sales invoice, registration, and insurance card if you have all of your paperwork.
+You will also find your BMW VIN on your sales invoice, registration, and insurance card if you have all of your paperwork.